Known issues and considerations

 Citrix Provisioning Services (PVS)

 - When you create an image template, the target device hardware settings must match the Windows operating system and platform layer settings.
 Ensure that the hardware settings on the target device match the operating system and platform layer hardware settings, especially the number of CPUs.
 If the settings don’t match, you can get a restart required message when you start the published image.
-(UNI-50799, UNI-46333, UNI-51599)
+(UNI-50799)

-- If you use Provisioning Services, you must disable IPv6 in the OS layer.
-If you disable IPv6 in the platform layer instead of in the OS layer, when Provisioning Services start, the network connection fails and stops responding.
+- If you use Provisioning Services, you must disable IPv6 in the OS layer and not in the Platform layer.
 (UNI-53600)

 - Although the management console allows image names that contain a period (.), those names fail in the Provisioning Services environment.
 Do not include a period in the name.
 (UNI-54263)

 - When you prepare your operating system image for use in XenServer, you must open port 5900 to allow console access.
 (UNI-50846)

 - A Citrix App Layering connector configuration should always point to the master node.
 (UNI-52454)

 - Elastic layers are only supported with floating desktop pools.
 (UNI-53442)